Agoric/documentation/main/ertp/api/issuer.md

 - Returns: `{Boolean}`

 Returns `true` if the `payment` was created by the issuer and is available for use (has not been consumed or burned).
-If `payment` is a promise, the operation proceeds upon resolution.
+If `payment` is a promise, the operation proceeds after it resolves to a Payment.